The Cold Apartment And My Years In Psychotherapy

 By Gene Aronowitz

 Back in 1967, my now ex-wife, Judi, our infant daughter, Lisa, and I were living on the second floor of a two-family home in the Belmont Harbor area of Chicago.
-The house was owned by a woman of about seventy and her son, who was a little over forty.
-They had a problem with their electricity so that all of our needs could not be met and fuses were continually blowing.
-The fuse box was in their part of the house and we would always have to ask them to change them, keeping them in a constant state of irritation.
-Also, the house was kept cold and we would complain from time to time.
+The house was owned by a woman in her seventies and her son, who was a little over forty.
+They had a problem with their electricity, so that all of our needs could not be met, and fuses were continually blowing.
+The fuse box was in their part of the house, and we would always have to ask them to change the fuses, keeping them in a constant state of irritation.
+Also, the house was kept cold, and we would complain from time to time.
 They would get angry and tell us to dress more warmly.
 Confronting them regarding these issues became a source of serious anxiety for me.
 I developed what I considered a paranoid fear of retaliation.
 This problem consumed most of the allotted time in my psychotherapy sessions.

-We eventually got ourselves kicked out of the apartment by decorating without getting their approval and deducting all the money from our rent.
-They said they wanted their money and we refused so we were evicted but very relieved to be gone.
-I was then attending the University of Chicago so we moved to the south side.
+We eventually got kicked out of the apartment for decorating without their approval and having all the money deducted from our rent.
+They said they wanted their money, and we refused, so we were evicted, but very relieved to be gone.
+I was then attending the University of Chicago, so we moved to the south side of the city.

 So much for my being abnormally fearful of retaliation.